 IN CRASSUM.
-XXXVII.
+XXXVII

-Crassus his lies are no pernicious lies, But pleasant fictions, hurtful unto none But to himself: for no man counts him wise To tell for truth that which for false is known.
-He swears that Gaunt is three-score miles about.
-And that the bridge at Paris on the Seine Is of such thickness, length, and breadth throughout, That six-score arches can it scarce sustain : He swears he saw so great a dead man's skull At Canterbury digg'd out of the ground, 10 As would contain of wheat three bushels full ; And that in Kent are twenty yeomen found, Of which the poorest every year dispends Five thousand pound : these and five thousand mo So oft he hath recited to his friends.
-That now himself persuades himself 'tis so.
+Crassus his lies are no pernicious lies, But pleasant fictions, hurtful unto none But to himself; for no man counts him wise To tell for truth that which for false is known.
+He swears that Gaunt2 is three-score miles about, And that the bridge at Paris 3 on the Seine Is of such thickness, length, and breadth throughout, That six-score arches can it scarce sustain; He swears he saw so great a dead man's skull At Canterbury digg'd out of the ground, As4 would contain of wheat three bushels full; And that in Kent are twenty yeomen found, Of which the poorest every year 5 dispends Five thousand pound: these and five thousand mo So oft he hath recited to his friends, That now himself persuades himself 'tis so.
+But why doth Crassus tell his lies so rife, Of bridges, towns, and things that have no life?
+He is a lawyer, and doth well espy That for such lies an action will not lie.